-Trump & Putin’s Handshake Body Language Was All About “Power,” Expert Says
+Trump And Putin's Handshake Was All About "Power," Body Language Expert Says

 On Friday, U.S. President Donald Trump and Russian President Vladimir Putin met in person for the first time at the G20 Summit in Hamburg, Germany.

 The highly anticipated meeting began with a handshake, followed with Trump patting Putin on the back.
 The interaction instantly went viral, spawning a ton of memes on social media.

 Trump himself seemed to be looking forward to the meeting with Russia's president.